chrishenry/octopress/source/_posts/2015-04-28-advanced-serverspec.markdown

 with serverspec is a quick and simple win.
 We're no longer bound by having to use overly complex, brittle regexes to ensure files are created correctly.

-Parsing config files with similar libs that would be consuming them in production provides a lightweight, implied method of testing that those files are valid.
-It's also a straightforward, programmatic approach to getting values out of configuration files.
-And not just scalar values, but lists and arrays.

 Here's a few ways to pull in rubygems when writing serverspec;

 * Simply use ruby `include`